Personal

 At the root of this phenomenon, are one or a combination of the following problems:

-(3) Some deep personal issue they are projecting onto Korean society.
-(This last reason is completely irrelevant to Korea per se)
+3. Some deep personal issue they are projecting onto Korean society.
+(This last reason is obviously completely irrelevant to Korea per se)

 A major problem is the sense of entitlement.
 The “I’m from (insert country name), so why isn’t everyone interested in me?”.
 I find this attitude most common among Americans somehow, but this could simply be due to the large American population here.
 I fail to understand where such an attitude comes from – If you are a foreigner, doesn’t that mean you need to make more effort to break into established social groups, or “cliques”?
 Could it be a lingering sense of colonialism from the Americans “helping” Korea during the War?
 (Yes, I said it, colonialism).

 This entitlement issue stems from cultural superiority.
 Korea isn’t fair.
 Korea discriminates foreigners but we don’t, therefore we are superior and, why isn’t Korea like us?
-(Which is wrong in itself, because clearly you have not looked at the issue from the immigrant in America POV) Yes, why isn’t Korea exactly like your country?
-Because Korea isn’t America or Australia or Autria!
+(Which is wrong in itself, because clearly you have not looked at the issue from the POV of an immigrant in America) Yes, why isn’t Korea exactly like your country?
+Because Korea isn’t America or Australia or Austria!
 Why this is so difficult to grasp, I don’t know.
 You are far, far away from home.
 You are in a different culture.
 There are supposed to be differences, and if you want to live your life exactly the same way as in Europe/US/Wherever you are from, why did you hop on a plane and move all the way here?

 Another issue is the projection problem.
 Whatever personal issue they had, they somehow connect it to Korea, and turn it into a “Korean” problem.

-The “I’m black” issue is a little different, since Koreans are not used to seeing black people (I say black because not every black person is African-American.
-In fact I have met more Africans than Af-Ams here),and do hold unreasoned prejudices against them.
+The “I’m black” issue is a little different, since Koreans are not used to seeing Black people (I say black because not every black person is African-American.
+In fact I have met more Africans than African-Americans here), and do hold unreasoned prejudices against them.
+The racism against black people is an issue that requires deeper analysis, since it’s what I call hand-me-down racism.
+We do not have any historic ties with Black populations – the racism we hold is what the American occupation instilled in us, when they brought Black soldiers and treated them as second-class citizens, in a country which they treated as third-class citizenry.
+(That’s a whole new kind of mindfuck).

 But getting back to my point, I know several Kenyans and Nigerians who have settled in Korea, given they learned the Korean language, worked hard at academics/their jobs, and tried to understand Korea.
 I am aware they’ve faced unfounded discrimination at first (particularly from strangers), but once their peers got to know them on a more personal level, they accepted Koreans were just misinformed.